 Aperol spritz has earned it's place in our favourity summer drinks and this little calamondin tree is the perfect accompaniment.
 Add the sour fruits to your favourite aperol cocktails and you'll never look back.

-New for 2017 these fabulous summer gift sets include a full size bottle of Aperol and a tasty calamondin tree.
+These fabulous summer gift sets include a full size bottle of Aperol and a tasty calamondin tree.
 Delivered as pictured with a fresh crop of orange and green fruits these tart oranges will add a magic twist to your summer spritz.
 Just add a splash of your favourite bubbles and enjoy!

 45cm tall in a 1.5L pot